 Nikola Jokic leads NBA champ Denver Nuggets past LeBron James and Lakers 114-103 in playoff opener

-DENVER (AP) — Nikola Jokic had 32 points and 12 rebounds, and the defending NBA champion Denver Nuggets powered past LeBron James and the Los Angeles Lakers 114-103 in their Western Conference playoff opener Saturday night.

-Two other Nuggets players posted double-double — Jamal Murray (22 points, 10 assists) and Anthony Gordon (12 points, 11 rebounds) — and Michael Porter Jr. came close with 19 points and eight boards.
+Two other Nuggets matched Jokic's double-double - Jamal Murray (22 points, 10 assists) and Anthony Gordon (12 points, 11 rebounds) - and Michael Porter Jr. came close with 19 points and eight boards.

-James had 27 points for L.A. and Anthony Davis had 32 points and 14 rebounds, but the Lakers lost to the Nuggets for the ninth consecutive time and Denver handed James just his fourth loss in 17 first-round openers.
+Denver handed James just his fourth loss in 17 first-round openers, but Malone said, “We've got to watch the film to see what we can do better.
+This is going to be a hell of a series.”

+Lakers coach Darvin Ham concurred with Malone's sentiment about a competitive series, saying, "Everybody's going to lose their mind over one game, and give them their credit, they held serve at home.
+They're a tough home team, tough to beat in general, but they're really good at home. ...
+(But) we did a lot of good things out there tonight.”

+The Nuggets had 15 offensive rebounds for 18 second-chance points, 10 more than the Lakers, who grabbed just six offensive boards.
+And the Nuggets committed just four turnovers - just one by their starters - while the Lakers turned the ball over a dozen times, including a whopping seven by James.

+“I thought we played some good ball tonight, just could have been better,” James said.
+“You don't have much room for error versus Denver's team, especially at their home floor.
+They're just a team that's been through everything.
+Obviously, they're the defending champions, so you gotta execute, you gotta make shots, you gotta defend.
+And then you can't give them extra possessions.”

-Kentavious Caldwell-Pope, who scored all 12 of his points after halftime, made a trio of 3-pointers in a 13-0 run the Nuggets used to seize control in the third quarter.
+Kentavious Caldwell-Pope, who scored all 12 of his points after halftime, made a trio of 3-pointers in a 13-0 run the Nuggets used to seize control in the third quarter at 89-74.

 The Nuggets entered these playoffs with bull's-eyes on their backs but supremely confident of their chances to repeat after tying a franchise record with 57 regular season wins, four more than last year.